AaronGullickson/academic-blog/content/publication/mulatto-escape-hatch/index.md

 # Summary.
 An optional shortened abstract.
 summary: "Using historical longitudinal data to look at changes in racial identification in the US"

-tags: [racial fluidity, racial classification, mulatto escape hatch]
+tags: [racial fluidity, racial classification, mulatto escape hatch, Jim Crow era]
 categories: []
 featured: false